ibm-cloud-docs/watson-knowledge-studio/evaluate-ml.md

   - An existing type is never used by human annotators because it is never referenced in the documents.
 If the type is unlikely to ever be used in literature from this domain, then remove it from the type system.
   - Two types are often interchanged when human annotators annotate documents.
 Consider whether the two types could be consolidated into one type that accurately represents the concept or relationship.
 For example, if the type system contains both PERSON and PEOPLE, which are often used interchangeably, it might be best to use one type named PERSONPEOPLE that covers both cases instead of two separate types.

-    > **Attention:** Use caution when you update the type system.
+    Use caution when you update the type system.
 If you update it after human annotators have evaluated documentation sets that were associated with the old type system, the human annotators will have to re-evaluate the documentation sets.
 Be sure that the changes you need to make are significant enough to warrant such rework.
+    {: important}

 - **Investigate further**